Grow your retail business

-- Digital marketing is growing in importance, especially if your retail business has a website and/or trades online.
-Running an advertising account with large search engine providers can drive interest and sales from a highly selective base of potential customers - this can be a very efficient use of a retailer’s advertising budget.
+- Digital marketing can assist you especially if your retail business has a website and/or trades online.
+Running an advertising account with large search engine providers can drive interest and sales from a highly selective base of potential customers - this can be a very efficient use of a retailer's advertising budget.
 See develop a digital marketing plan.

 Social media for retailers

 The pull of social media for retail businesses is becoming very hard to ignore.
 There are examples of the smallest local shops to international retail chains using social media to successfully market their business.
 Local influencers can make a big difference to customers' spending choices, and social media is a great way to get your brand onto their radar.

 Using social media to drive interest in your retail business takes planning, time and effort to get right.
 You need to keep a sharp focus on your end goals.
 You should also consider the advantages and disadvantages of using different social media platforms.
 Paid advertising is an important way to make an impact on social media, and you need to decide if your retail business could benefit from it.
 See social media best practice for business.